DaoD/ResearchFigure/README.md

 ### Hints
 - Times font is better for AI or NLP conferences, such as AAAI, ACL, EMNLP, etc.
-- Linux Libertine font is better for acm conference, such as SIGIR, WWW, CIKM, WSDM, etc.
+- Linux Libertine font is better for ACM conference, such as SIGIR, WWW, CIKM, WSDM, etc.

 ### Useful links
 [Colors in matplotlib 1](https://matplotlib.org/stable/gallery/color/named_colors.html) </br>